 Mainstream theology has twisted the Scriptural definitions of ‘salvation’ and ‘eternal life’ into a convoluted doctrine.
 They’ve tried to blend them together so that they mean the same thing.
 This is nonsense and completely unscriptural.
 The modern mainstream denominations teach a false doctrine when they tell you that the salvation offered by God ‘guarantees‘ you eternal life.
 The free gift to God, the blood of Jesus, is not a golden ticket that says eternal life is now assured.
-The gift of the Messiah’s redeeming blood gives everyone the opportunity to repent, after which we can then receive forgiveness and ‘deliverance’ from our bondage to sin, so that we ‘can’ then merit Eternal Life in the Kingdom, which was not possible otherwise.
+The gift of the Messiah’s redeeming blood gives everyone the opportunity to repent, after which we can then receive remission of sin, so that we ‘can’ then merit Eternal Life in the Kingdom, which was not possible otherwise.

 Remember, repentance is the KEY; you get neither Salvation/Deliverance from the bondage to sin nor Eternal Life, unless you ‘stop sinning‘ and obey the Instructions of the Almighty.

 1 John 3:4-7 4 Everyone who makes a practice of sinning also practices lawlessness; sin is lawlessness.
 5 You know that he appeared in order to take away sins, and in him there is no sin.
 6 No one who abides in him keeps on sinning; no one who keeps on sinning has either seen him or known him.
 7 Little children, let no one deceive you.
 Whoever practices righteousness is righteous, as he is righteous.

 Righteousness is something you do, and it is required of us in order to inherit Eternal Life!